How To Help 5 Key Signs Of Anxiety, Mood Swings and Depression

 Very high cortisol can cause an inability to focus and blocks progesterone and thyroid, which is one of the reasons you can have symptoms of low thyroid or progesterone and test normal for them.

-Low progesterone is linked to oestrogen dominance, which can cause foggy thinking and memory loss.
-Dr Mercola has some interesting thoughts on how the right nutrition can help:
+Low progesterone is linked to oestrogen dominance, which can cause foggy thinking and memory loss but often the right nutrition can help.

 5 Stressed, low energy or feeling run-down